 Sacred Sights in Cusco, the Incan Capital City

-I booked my return flights to Lima and Inca Trail trek with Llama Path in January, but didn't fix up the rest of my Peru itinerary until a couple of months before my trip in September.
-I arranged my whole holiday around the Inca Trail and to ensure that even if my trek was delayed, I would have the best chance of being able to go.
-Inca Trail trekkers are advised to travel to the city of Cusco — the erstwhile Inca capital — at least three days before their trek to acclimatise to the altitude (Cusco is at about 3,400 metres above sea level).
+I booked my flights to Lima and Inca Trail trek with Llama Path in January, but didn't firm up the rest of my Peru itinerary until a couple of months before my trip.
+I arranged my whole holiday around the Inca Trail to ensure that even if my trek was delayed, I would have the best chance of being able to go.
+Inca Trail trekkers are advised to travel to Cusco — the erstwhile Inca capital — at least three days before their trek to acclimatise to the altitude (3,400 metres above sea level).

 01 October 2018